 Every business that conducts transactions in the European Union required to comply with the data privacy rules of GDPR.
 Failure to comply with this legislation could result in severe penalties.

 So, if you are planning to design a web or app for customers in Europe, this article will help you understand the implementation of GDPR-compliant Privacy Policies and procedures.

-- Who are the Subjects of GDPR?
+- What are the key responsibilities of a 'Controller' under GDPR?

 What is GDPR?